leosperry/ha-kafka-net/README.md

 * Subscribe to Persistent Notification updates
 * Control devices by Area and Label

+## Upcoming
+Version 7 is in the works.
+It will give you more granular control over kafka for adding your own functionality.
+Additionally, it will add support for Open Telemetry.
+See `program.cs` in the Example App for a preview.

 ## More examples
 I have made [my personal repository](https://github.com/leosperry/MyHome) public so that users can see working examples of some moderately complex automations.